matecom57/mi-tutorial/docs/source/Estadistica/ecuaciones_c09_simple_regression_correlation.rst

 relationship could be described better by some nonlinear model.
 When this is the case, sample data when fitted to a linear model will tend to yield results compatible with a population slope of zero.

+Si en la población la relación entre X e Y es lineal, la pendiente de la línea que describe esta relación será positiva, negativa o cero.
+Si es cero, los datos muestrales extraídos de la población producirán, a largo plazo, ecuaciones de regresión con escaso o nulo valor para fines de predicción y estimación.
+Además, aunque asumimos que la relación entre X e Y es lineal, es posible que algún modelo no lineal la describa mejor.
+En este caso, los datos muestrales, al ajustarse a un modelo lineal, tenderán a producir resultados compatibles con una pendiente poblacional de cero.

-Thus, following a test in which the null hypothesis that b 1 equals zero is not rejected, we may conclude (assuming that we have not made a type II error by accepting a false null hypothesis) either (1) that although the relationship between X and Y may be linear it is not strong enough for X to be of much value in predicting and estimating Y, or (2) that the relationship between X and Y is not linear; that is, some curvilinear model provides a better fit to the data.
+ Thus, following a
+test in which the null hypothesis that b 1 equals zero is not rejected, we may conclude (assuming that we have not made a type II error by accepting a false null hypothesis) either (1) that although the relationship between X and Y may be linear it is not strong enough for X to be of much value in predicting and estimating Y, or (2) that the relationship between X and Y is not linear; that is, some curvilinear model provides a better fit to the data.
 Figure 9.4.1 shows the kinds of relationships between X and Y in a population that may prevent rejection of the null hypothesis that :math:`\beta_1 = 0`.

+Por lo tanto, tras una prueba en la que no se rechaza la hipótesis nula de que b 1 es igual a cero, podemos concluir (suponiendo que no hemos cometido un error de tipo II al aceptar una hipótesis nula falsa) (1) que, aunque la relación entre X e Y puede ser lineal, no es lo suficientemente fuerte como para que X sea de gran valor para predecir y estimar Y, o (2) que la relación entre X e Y no es lineal; es decir, algún modelo curvilíneo proporciona un mejor ajuste a los datos.
+La figura 9.4.1 muestra los tipos de relaciones entre X e Y en una población que pueden evitar el rechazo de la hipótesis nula de que

  * When :math:`H_0: \beta_1 = 0` Is Rejected

 Now let us consider the situations in a population that may lead to rejection of the null hypothesis that :math:`\beta_1 = 0`.
 Assuming that we do not commit a type